Fr33m4nNn/IMDB_Top_1000_TV/README.md

-## 2. How does top shows ratings are distributed?
+## 2. How are the ratings of top TV shows distributed?

 ### Visualize Data

 ```python
 # Distribution of Average Ratings
 df['averageRating'].plot(kind='hist', bins=17, edgecolor='black')